Koromix/goupile/README.md

 We also offer [paid hosting services](https://goupile.org/pricing) based on Goupile suited to your needs, see the pricing page or contact us for more information.

-The source code is available under the terms of the [AGPL version 3](https://www.gnu.org/licenses/#AGPL) license.

 Visit the [official goupile.org website](https://goupile.org) for more information.

 # Source code